rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

  <div class="mrgn-tp-md">
    <dl class="mrgn-bttm-0">
           <dt>Reference shape</dt>
           <dd>An upright pink rectangle.
 A horizontal line runs across the rectangle near the top.
 A vertical line runs perpendicular to the horizontal line on the left side.
-The intersection of the two lines creates a square shape in the top left corner.</dd>
+The intersection of the two&nbsp;lines creates a square shape in the top left corner.</dd>
           <dt>Option A</dt>
           <dd>A rectangle flipped and tilted slightly clockwise.
 A horizontal line runs across the rectangle near the top.
 A vertical line runs perpendicular to the horizontal line on the right side.
-The intersection of the two lines creates a square shape in the top right corner. </dd>
+The intersection of the two&nbsp;lines creates a square shape in the top right corner. </dd>
           <dt>Option B</dt>
           <dd>A rectangle flipped and tilted slightly counterclockwise.
 A horizontal line runs across the rectangle near the bottom.
 A vertical line runs perpendicular to the horizontal line on the left side.
-The intersection of the two lines creates a square shape in the bottom left corner.</dd>
+The intersection of the two&nbsp;lines creates a square shape in the bottom left corner.</dd>
           <dt>Option C</dt>
           <dd>A rectangle rotated diagonally with the top corner pointing upward.
 A horizontal line runs across the rectangle near the top.
 A vertical line runs perpendicular to the horizontal line on the left side.
-The intersection of the two lines creates a square shape in the top left corner. </dd>
+The intersection of the two&nbsp;lines creates a square shape in the top left corner. </dd>
       <dt>Option D</dt>
           <dd>A rectangle flipped and rotated diagonally with the top corner pointing upward.
 A horizontal line runs across the rectangle near the top.
 A vertical line runs perpendicular to the horizontal line on the right side.
-The intersection of the two lines creates a square shape in the top right corner.</dd>
+The intersection of the two&nbsp;lines creates a square shape in the top right corner.</dd>
      <dt>Option E</dt>
           <dd>A rectangle if flipped and rotated.
 A horizontal line runs across the rectangle near the bottom.
 A vertical line runs perpendicular to the horizontal line on the left side.
-The intersection of the two lines creates a square shape in the bottom left corner.</dd>
+The intersection of the two&nbsp;lines creates a square shape in the bottom left corner.</dd>
    </dl>
  </div>
 </details>